-14 Since the price level has a unit root under inflation targeting, nominal variables in the model were transformed to first differences to obtain a stationary representation of the model needed for its solution.
+14 Since the price level has a unit root under inflation targeting, nominal variables in the model were transformed to first differences needed for its solution.

 15 Ambler, Dib and Rebei (2004) show that parameters of the interest rate rule have a significant effect on stochastic means of variables entering the utility function.
 Also, see Kim and Kim (2003) who show that first-order approximations can be misleading for welfare comparisons.